urbit/urbit/README.md

  should setup the `pkg-config` path correctly, solving errors with homebrew package discovery (notably with `openssl` paths).

 ## Configuration & compilation
+(For instructions for legacy meson, also see below)

 1. Install all required dependencies.
 2. `git submodule init` in the urbit repository
 3. `git submodule update`
-4. `mkdir build && meson build`
+4. `meson ./build`
 5. If the last step was successful, type `cd ./build` followed by `ninja` to compile urbit.
 6. The executable should appear in `./build` directory.

-## Using meson & ninja
+### Using meson & ninja

-To configure project, enter the build directory and user `meson configure`.
+To configure project, enter the build directory and enter `meson configure`.
 Without any arguments this command will display available options.
 For example, to compile debug build of urbit, use `meson configure -Ddebug=true`.
 To set the prefix for installation use
 `meson configure -Dprefix=/usr`, and so on.

+## Configuration & compilation for legacy meson

+The syntax for legacy meson (Version `0.29`) is a bit different.
+1. Manually create `build` directory and invoke meson as `meson . ./build`
+2. If you want to set options, this is done in one step.
+   Use `meson -D [options] . ./build` to prepare customized build.

 Once the project is configured, use `ninja` to build it.
 To install it into the default prefix, use `ninja install`.